Volcano: Volcanoes on other celestial bodies

 Jupiter's moon Io is the most volcanically active object in the Solar System because of tidal interaction with Jupiter.
 It is covered with volcanoes that erupt sulfur, sulfur dioxide and silicate rock, and as a result, Io is constantly being resurfaced.
 Its lavas are the hottest known anywhere in the Solar System, with temperatures exceeding 1,800 K (1,500 °C).
 In February 2001, the largest recorded volcanic eruptions in the Solar System occurred on Io.
 Europa, the smallest of Jupiter's Galilean moons, also appears to have an active volcanic system, except that its volcanic activity is entirely in the form of water, which freezes into ice on the frigid surface.
 This process is known as cryovolcanism, and is apparently most common on the moons of the outer planets of the Solar System.

 In 1989, the Voyager 2 spacecraft observed cryovolcanoes (ice volcanoes) on Triton, a moon of Neptune, and in 2005 the Cassini–Huygens probe photographed fountains of frozen particles erupting from Enceladus, a moon of Saturn.
 The ejecta may be composed of water, liquid nitrogen, ammonia, dust, or methane compounds.
 Cassini–Huygens also found evidence of a methane-spewing cryovolcano on the Saturnian moon Titan, which is believed to be a significant source of the methane found in its atmosphere.
 It is theorized that cryovolcanism may also be present on the Kuiper Belt Object Quaoar.

-A 2010 study of the exoplanet COROT-7b, which was detected by transit in 2009, suggested that tidal heating from the host star very close to the planet and neighboring planets could generate intense volcanic activity similar to that found on Io.
+A 2010 study of the exoplanet COROT-7b, which was detected by transit in 2009, suggested that tidal heating from the host star very close to the planet and neighbouring planets could generate intense volcanic activity similar to that found on Io.